-Under the direction or our Pastor of Caring Ministry and a team of Caring Ministry leaders, volunteers offer spiritual care and support for individual needs on behalf of the whole congregation.
+Under the direction or our Director of Caring Ministries and a team of Caring Ministry leaders, volunteers offer spiritual care and support for individual needs on behalf of the whole congregation.
 Since it would be physically impossible for our pastors to meet all the needs in our large congregation, we follow the Biblical model of the early church by assigning tasks to those who are most gifted in that area.
 Our volunteers select the area that they feel is the best fit, and we provide training as needed.

 Notes of encouragement, comfort, and hope are mailed out during difficult times; such as illness or surgery, loneliness, or bereavement.

 Trained volunteers offer support to individuals and their loved ones as end of life becomes apparent.
 Prayer, scripture reading, anointing, and communion may all be requested.

 Our trained volunteers visit identified members of the congregation who are in the hospital, offering words of encouragement, prayer, and comfort as needed.
 Anointing and communion may be requested.
 Pre-surgery prayer may be requested.

 A group of volunteers make meals to offer an individual or family following surgery, a serious illness, death or birth of a baby, etc.

 Quilts are made, hung, and prayed over by congregation as knots are tied, and given to individuals struggling with a serious illness or condition.

 Prayer shawls or baby blankets and hats are knitted or crocheted to be given to patients at the hospital who would either benefit from these items infused with prayer, or to acknowledge the birth of a baby.

 As the church receives requests for prayer, they are forwarded confidentially to the members of the prayer team, who then lift up each request by praying at home.
 The team also prays for every member of the congregation on a rotating schedule.